flamefy/slate/source/index.html.md

 # Introduction

-Welcome to FlameFy JS API
+Welcome to FlameFy API.
+This documentation introduces the different ways to send data to FlameFy and manage audiences.

 # Getting Started